zenml-io/mlstacks/aws-minimal/README.md

-# 🥗 EKS, S3, RDS, MLflow and Seldon MLOps Stack Recipe
+# 🥗 EKS, S3, MLflow and Seldon MLOps Stack Recipe

 There can be many motivations behind taking your ML application setup to a cloud environment, from neeeding specialized compute 💪 for training jobs to having a 24x7 load-balanced deployment of your trained model serving user requests 🚀.